 67 points for Canada Immigration or the Federal Skilled Workers points (FSW) is the minimum score required to be eligible for Canada PR under the Express Entry program.
 Through this post, we will explore the concept of Canada 67 points calculator system and how to achieve the desired eligibility score.

 The IRCC uses 67 Points System in Canada Immigration to evaluate every applicant under the Federal Skilled Workers Program and decide whether they qualify or not.
-67 points is the minimum score one should achieve on the Canada 67 points calculator to be considered eligible by the federal government.
+67 points are the minimum score one should achieve on the Canada 67 points calculator to be considered eligible by the federal government.
 A total of 100 points can be allotted to a candidate under this program.
-If a candidate scores below the minimum of 67 points, his or her application will be rejected.
+If a candidate scores below a minimum of 67 points, his or her application will be rejected

 Under the Federal Skilled Worker Program, the immigration authorities specify 6 factors based on which an application is assessed and allotted points.
 Here is a brief about each of those factors.